netrebel/grpc-python-golang/README.md

 * Enable Go modules (vgo) integration

 ## VSCode
-* Import `golang` directory as a new folde to workspace in order for go-modules to work.
+* Import `golang` directory as a new folder to workspace in order for go-modules to work.